-- When you file bankruptcy, you assign ownership of your assets to the Trustee including any assets you acquire while in bankruptcy.
-This means the Trustee is entitled to things like inheritances, life insurance proceeds, lottery winnings and increases in value in your house.
+- When you file bankruptcy, you assign your assets to the Trustee, including any assets you acquire while in bankruptcy.
+The Trustee is entitled to things like inheritances, life insurance proceeds, lottery winnings and increases in value in your house.

 - You have to report your income monthly and keep the Trustee advised of changes in your financial circumstances in a bankruptcy.
 There is no ongoing reporting in a consumer proposal once it is accepted.

-- The impact on your credit is less severe for a consumer proposal, especially if you have a previous bankruptcy.
+- The impact on your credit isn’t as severe for a consumer proposal, especially if you have a previous bankruptcy.

 Thanks for your help today.
 On what was turning out to be a pretty sad day, you made a big difference.
 For that I am grateful.